Baskett Slough National Wildlife Refuge

 When the geese are in for the winter (October 1 through April 30), virtually all the waterfowl habitat is closed to public entry to allow the birds peace and quiet.
 In that season, only the overlook kiosk area is open to humans.
 Keep in mind that the public roads that cross national wildlife refuges come under the jurisdiction of the refuge and are also often closed when the refuge itself is closed.
 That said, I see conflicting reports that the Baskett Butte Trail might be open year round, might be open only during the regular refuge open season and might be open from April 1 through September 30 only.
 So I dunno...

 The information kiosk at the Baskett Slough wildlife overlook

 To get there: Baskett Slough National Wildlife Refuge is located on the north side of State Route 22 about 2 miles northwest of the intersection of Highways 22 and 99W, northwest of Rickreall, Oregon.
 Look for the signs and the wildlife viewing area (with kiosk) at the top of the hill.
 National Wildlife Refuges are usually day-use only properties and usually open from sunrise to sunset only.
 There also tend to be no entry fees involved.

-Baskett Slough National Wildlife Refuge was named after George Baskett, an early settler in the Willamette Valley, when it was created in 1965.
+When Baskett Slough National Wildlife Refuge was created in 1965, it was named after George Baskett, an early settler in the Willamette Valley.

 Map courtesy of the US Fish & Wildlife Service